Performance of the quantum MaxEnt estimation in the presence of physical symmetries: Conclusions

-Finally, it is important to remark that our algorithm of MaxEnt with symmetries could be combined with (and applied to) other methods for quantum state estimation.
-For example, it is natural to use MaxEnt in connection with maximum likelihood estimation in order to systematically select the most-likely estimator with the largest entropy~\cite{Teo-2011}, a subject that we will address in a future work~\cite{ChinosFuture}.
+Finally, it is important to remark that the MaxEnt method with symmetry constraints could be combined with other methods for quantum state estimation For example, it is natural to use the MaxEnt method in connection with the maximum likelihood estimation in order to systematically select the most likely estimator with the largest entropy~\cite{Teo-2011}, a subject that we will address in a future work~\cite{ChinosFuture}.